ErikMPZuhlke/local-llm-blog-post/article.md

 # 🧠 Internal Exploration: GenAI Tools for Code Understanding & Documentation

-## Executive Summary
+## Abstract
-This exploration evaluates AI tools for code understanding and documentation generation, with a focus on privacy-preserving options for enterprise use.
-Testing various models against the Azure Pet Store codebase revealed that Cody with DeepSeek-R1 offers the best balance of functionality and data privacy for accelerating developer onboarding.
+This exploration evaluates AI tools for code understanding and documentation generation, focusing on privacy-preserving options for enterprise environments.
+We benchmarked leading commercial models (Claude 3.7, GPT-4o, Gemini 1.5) against locally-hostable alternatives (DeepSeek-R1,codellama, llama 3.2) using the Azure Pet Store codebase as a test environment.
+Our assessment of IDE integrations revealed that Cody (Sourcegraph) with DeepSeek-R1 provides the optimal balance of robust code comprehension, documentation capabilities, and data privacy.
+This combination enables enterprises to accelerate developer onboarding and automate documentation while maintaining control over sensitive code assets - particularly valuable for organizations in regulated industries with strict data governance requirements.

 ## Table of Contents
 - [Project Vision](#-project-vision-accelerating-developer-onboarding-with-ai)